codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines.md

 ### How caching works in Codefresh

 Making your builds as fast a possible is an on-going goal for a sound CI/CD solution.
-Quick builds allow for short feedback development cycles which is always a desiranble trait for locating bugs early in the process.
+Quick builds allow for short feedback development cycles which is always a desirable trait for locating bugs early in the process.

 Codefresh can help you with caching in 3 ways